 Spencer F. Eccles is the board treasurer.

-The University of Utah Board of Trustees has ten public meetings annually.
-Meetings are held on the second Tuesday of the month.
-The board usually meets at the Cleone Peterson Eccles Alumni House, located at 155 Central Campus Dr., Salt Lake City, UT 84112.
-Changes to meeting locations are announced in the agenda.
-Agenda materials are posted on BoardDocs no later than three business days prior to a meeting.
+The University of Utah Board of Trustees has eight public meetings annually.
+Meetings are generally held monthly except in January, May, July, and September.
+They are typically held at 9:00 a.m. on the second Tuesday of the month at the Cleone Peterson Eccles Alumni House, located at 155 Central Campus Dr., Salt Lake City, UT 84112.
+Changes to meeting locations are announced in the agenda and will be updated below.
+Agenda materials are posted on BoardDocs at least 24 hours prior to the meeting, in compliance with the Utah Open and Public Meetings Act.

-For questions about the meeting contact Karen West at karen.west@utah.edu.
+For questions about meetings contact Karen West at [email protected].
 The length of each meeting varies according to business needs.
-On occasion, trustees meet in executive sessions, which are closed to the public.